formkit/docs-content/guides/create-a-tailwind-theme.md

 - `spacing`: A slider with a range of values with depictions of tighter spacing at the beginning and wider spacing at the end.
 By default includes a scale from `0` to `96`.
 - `select`: A standard HTML select list that can contain any number of values.
 Theme authors must provided their own scale.

-You can see an example of each of these editor values by looking at the `Regenesis` theme [here](https://themes.formkit.com/editor?theme=regenesis).
+You can see an example of each of these editor values by viewing the editor UI for the `Regenesis` theme [here](https://themes.formkit.com/editor?theme=regenesis).

-We can update our `spacing` variable to use an appropriate editor.
+We can update our `spacing` variable to use an appropriate editor:

 ```js
 spacing: {